Jimmy Carter National Historical Park | PARK AT A GLANCE

 OPERATING HOURS

 Jimmy Carter National Historical Park is open every day except for Thanksgiving, Christmas, and New Year’s days.
-The Plains High School Visitor Center is open from 9 AM to 5 PM; the Boyhood Farm from 10 AM to 5 PM; and the Campaign Headquarters from 9 AM to 4:30 PM.
+The Plains High School Visitor Center, Boyhood Farm, and the Campaign Headquarters are all open from 10 AM to 5 PM.

 FEES